MalinescuIonut/VideoSummarizer/README.md

 - implemented the sliding window, median filter
 - implemented a conversion function to an .srt type file
-- work still has to be done on implementing the dynamic subtitle length allocation (information regarding each word + occurence + time stamps has been already prepared)
+- work still has to be done on implementing the dynamic subtitle length allocation (information regarding each word + occurrence + time stamps has been already prepared)

+# 3rd Update

+- a final .srt file is created, in which every object appearing in the frame is ordered on a per-second basis
+- final results are to be improved by using scene change information